SyNdicateFoundation/XenonCord/README.md

 # XenonCord: A lightweight, easy to use, scaleable bungeecord instance.

-NOTE: this project is migrating into SyNdicateFoundation/XenonCordReborn because of huge upcomming changes. this repo will be there until the reborn repo be completly available. and then, will be archived.
+Note: This project is currently in the status of recode.

 ## Overview